gee-community/arcgis-earthengine-toolbox/docs/instruction.md

 ### Convert Cloud Storage File to Earth Engine Asset

+**Note: This script requires Google Cloud SDK to be installed.**

 This script converts file(s) in Google Cloud Storage to Earth Engine asset.
 It is used to share dataset on the Earth Engine platform.
-The file(s) will be assigned with a user-specified asset tag.
+The file(s) will be assigned with a user-specified asset ID.

 ![Alt Text](images/GCS2Asset.png)